-Cato's erection presses against my stomach, momentarily distracting me from doing pretty much anything else.
+Cato's erection throbs against my stomach, momentarily distracting me from doing pretty much anything else.
 I swallow, tasting the numbing medicine in the back of my throat.

 "I'm sorry for being so mean," I say, my words slurring a little.

 He tilts his chin down so that his lips hover close to mine.
 "I know.
 I forgive you."